15.4 C

 $ find / -size 50M

 This “find command” in Linux prints out all the files you have over 50 MB of size.
-Replace / with your desired directory and 50M with any other size for narrowing down your search results more effectively.
+Replace / with your desired directory and 50M with any other size to narrow your search results more effectively.

 39. Find All Files Over 100 MB